Python-GIS-book/site/source/back-matter/md/glossary.md

 Programming language
   A set of exact and unambiguous instructions that can be understood by the computer.

+Right outer join
+  Right outer join includes all the rows from the right (Geo)DataFrame and those rows from the left (Geo)DataFrame that have a matching key in the table, or that intersect or match based on the specified spatial relationship (e.g., intersects, contains, within).
+If there is no matching row in the left (Geo)DataFrame for a row in the right (Geo)DataFrame, the result will still include the row from the right (Geo)DataFrame, but with missing values (NaNs) in the columns from the left (Geo)DataFrame.

 Script
   A Python script is a collection of commands in a file that can be executed like a program.